mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      :alt: alternate text
      :align: center

+     Front of the first half of the center piece

   .. figure:: _static/Centerpiecepart1back.png
      :width: 400
      :alt: alternate text
      :align: center

+     Back of the first part of the center piece

   .. figure:: _static/Centerpiecepart2front.png
      :width: 400
      :alt: alternate text
      :align: center

+     Front of the second part of the center piece

   .. figure:: _static/Centerpiecepart2back.png
      :width: 400
      :alt: alternate text
      :align: center

+     Back of the second part of the center piece

 * **Upper arms**: Will be attached to the battery by its support.
 Must fit an encoder.